Destination Guide

 Summer March - May Warm days (28-35°C) but still cooler than Pune, dry Good escape from Pune heat

-Monsoon June - September Heavy rain, thick fog, lush green, waterfalls everywhere Beautiful but risky driving
+Monsoon June - September Heavy rain, thick fog, deep green hills, waterfalls everywhere Beautiful but risky driving

 Winter is when Panchgani is at its best.
 The air is dry and crisp, the views are clear down to the valley floor, and the strawberry season is in full swing.
-Mornings are cold enough that you'll need a jacket — sometimes it drops to single digits in December and January.
-But the afternoons are perfect for walking around Table Land or sitting at a viewpoint with chai.
+Mornings are cold enough that you'll need a jacket, and sometimes it drops to single digits in December and January.
+But the afternoons are made for walking around Table Land or sitting at a viewpoint with chai.

 Summer is when Pune and Mumbai residents flee to the hills.
 Panchgani is 5-8 degrees cooler than Pune in April-May, which makes a real difference.
 The downside: it's peak season, so hotels charge more and Table Land gets crowded on weekends.
-If you're going in summer, another popular hill station option is Lonavala, which is closer at just 65 km.
+If you're going in summer, another popular hill station option is Lonavala, which is closer at just 65 km, or you can head further south toward the historic city on a Pune to Kolhapur cab.
+Before you decide, it helps to compare the distances against our per-km rate card so the budget is clear up front.

 Monsoon is complicated.
-The scenery is jaw-droppingly beautiful — everything turns emerald green, waterfalls appear on hillsides, and clouds literally drift through the town.
+The hills go deep green, waterfalls appear out of nowhere, and clouds literally drift through the town.
+It looks incredible.
 But the ghat road becomes dangerous.
 Fog can reduce visibility to nearly zero, the hairpin bends get slippery, and there have been landslide incidents in bad years.
 If you go in monsoon, do not attempt the drive yourself unless you're very experienced with ghat roads.
 Have a driver who knows the route.
-And be prepared for viewpoints being completely socked in with fog — you might arrive at Sydney Point and see nothing but white.
+And be prepared for viewpoints being completely socked in with fog.
+You might arrive at Sydney Point and see nothing but white.

-If you go to Panchgani on a Saturday during strawberry season (December-January), here's what you'll encounter: Table Land packed with families and school groups, a 15-minute queue for horse rides, Mapro Garden overflowing, and the main road through town with bumper-to-bumper traffic.
+If you go to Panchgani on a Saturday during strawberry season (December-January), here's what you'll encounter.
+Table Land packed with families and school groups, exactly the kind of crowd that travels up here together when they rent a tempo traveller.
+Panchgani consistently ranks among the best group travel destinations from Pune for exactly this reason.
+A 15-minute queue for horse rides, Mapro Garden overflowing, and the main road through town with bumper-to-bumper traffic.
 Every restaurant has a waiting list for lunch.
 Hotel prices are 40-60% higher than weekdays.

 Now do the same trip on a Thursday.
 Table Land is half-empty and the horse ride guys are practically begging for customers.
 Mapro Garden is peaceful.
 The viewpoints have maybe 4-5 other cars.
 Restaurants seat you immediately.
 Hotels give you a better room because they have availability.